 First, that miraculous decrease in oiliness triggers a response from your sebaceous glands.
 To rehydrate your skin, they start pumping out extra sebum (skin oil) to compensate.
 So after a few days, your face is greasier than ever!

 All that drying (or worse, burning) sunlight also results in an influx of dead skin cells.
-If you have acne-prone skin, you’re probably battling excess skin cells already, so the last thing you need is an extra helping.
+If you have acne-prone skin, you’re probably battling excess skin cells already, so the last thing you need is extra help.

 To make matters worse, sun exposure can cause healing blemishes to leave behind dreadful souvenirs like dark spots and scarring.
 So even though the breakout may be gone (for now), you’re never really free of it!